-Being aware of the benefits and shortfalls of different forages will help you make an informed decision when it comes to selecting the right products for your horse, writes Georgia Guerin.
+Being aware of the benefits and shortfalls of different forages will help you make an informed decision when it comes to selecting the right products for your horse.
 But you shouldn’t rule out forage replacements either...

 2. Haylage is conserved cut grass, baled with a higher water content than hay, and then wrapped.
 Due to the higher water content, more haylage needs to be fed than hay (by weight) as the nutrient and fibre levels will effectively have been “diluted”.
 Haylage tends to be cut earlier in the season compared to hay (generally before mid-June).
-It tends to be higher in overall energy if it is cut earlier than hay and less dusty.
+It tends to be higher in overall energy if it is cut earlier than hay and less dusty

 5. Grass nuts are harvested in a similar way and have similar qualities to chopped dried grass, but are pelleted.

-6. Sugar beet is a palatable way to add fibre to the diet, but it can’t be used as a complete replacement.
+6. Sugar beet is a palatable way to add fibre to the diet, but again it can’t be used as a complete replacement.
 For those requiring a low starch/low sugar diet, look out for molasses-free beet pulps.
 Quick-soaking options are also available nowadays which can make for more convenient feeding.

-7. Short-chopped fibres contain chopped straw, grass and alfalfa, or a combination of the three, and sometimes vitamins and minerals.
+7. Short-chopped fibres may contain chopped straw, grass and alfalfa, or a combination of the three, and sometimes vitamins and minerals.
 Short chopped fibres can either partially or totally replace forage ration.

 If you're looking to feed your horse forage as nature intended, check out this selection of feeders designed with their

-8. Soakable products are often high-fibre and low in sugar and starch, so can be used as a partial replacement and are ideal for horses with dental problems.
+8. Soakable high fibre products are often high-fibre and low in sugar and starch, so can be used as a partial replacement and are ideal for horses with dental problems.